Partner Spotlight Get to know the people behind THRIVE!

 THRIVE! will shine the light on one of our Partners in this new website feature!

-Q: When did you join Metro Parks?
-A: June 2012.
+Q: When did you join Main Street Wellington?
+A: May of 2015.

 Q: What do you enjoy most about your job?
 A: Being back in my hometown has been really meaningful – and fun!
 I really like planning events and networking at my job.
 I feel like Main Street has been improving every year.
 We are starting to help businesses, individuals and organizations improve, so that is energizing to the board and to me personally.
 It’s gratifying to get people to see what a little bit of change can do to help Wellington thrive.